My Story, Part 1

-We live in a suburban area and the ambulance service was there in less than 5 minutes.
-Even with that, by the time the ambulance arrived, I was vital signs absent.
-The attack lasted a mere 20 minutes and threatened my very existence.
+By the time the ambulance arrived, I was vital signs absent.
 The paramedics revived me twice on my kitchen floor, got me stabilized and ready for transport.
-Transporting me was tough because of all the snow and ice around the house and they had trouble with the stretcher so they had to carry me out in a bag.
+Transporting me was tough because of all the snow and ice around the house so they had to carry me out in a bag.

-About half way to the hospital I lost vitals again and they had to pull over the ambulance to get my heart started a third time.
-Unfortunately, my kids in the car behind the ambulance were frantic and knew exactly what was happening.
-They began to realise it was a serious situation and called my husband at work to meet us in the emergency room.
+About half way to the hospital I lost vital signs again and having to pull over the ambulance to get my heart started a third time.
+My kids were in the car following the ambulance, they called my husband from work to meet us in the emergency room.

-The emergency room doctors worked from 10:30pm until 6:00am to get my heart and lungs stabilized.
-My carbon dioxide levels were 3 times higher than they should have been which could lead to poisonous gases through my body.
-The doctors believed I was a retainer and I was placed on life support and put into an induced coma so I could rest my heart and lungs.
-I was placed in ICU.
+Emergency room doctors worked from 10:30 pm until 6:00 am getting my heart and lungs stabilized.
+My carbon dioxide levels were 3 times higher than normal, leading doctors to believe I was a retainer.
+I was placed on life support and put into an induced coma to rest my heart and lungs and I was moved to ICU.